-Welcome to FIT1008 Computer Science.
-This is a 6 credit point unit core in the Bachelor of Computer Science and the Bachelor of Software Engineering.
+Welcome to FIT1015 Computer Science.
+This is a 6 credit point elective unit.
 The unit is designed to develop the student's understanding on how to develop and use the basic data structures and algorithms, and also to explore how simple programs that use these basic components are actually executed by the computer.